 Set forth below is a line graph comparing Roper's total shareholder returns to those of (i) the Standard & Poor's 500 Index and (ii) the Standard & Poor's Industrials Index ("Industrials Index") for the 62-month period ended December 31, 2005 (in August 2003, Roper changed its fiscal year end from October 31 to December 31).
-Total return values were calculated based on cumulative total return assuming \$100 was invested on October 31, 2000 in Roper common stock and in each index and that all dividends were reinvested.
+Total return values were calculated based on cumulative total return assuming \$100 was invested on October 31, 2000 in our common stock and in each index and that all dividends were reinvested.

-COMPARISON OF 62 MONTH CUMULATIVE TOTAL RETURN AMONG ROPER INDUSTRIES, INC., THE S & P 500 INDEX
+COMPARISON OF 62 MONTH CUMULATIVE TOTAL RETURN\

+AMONG ROPER INDUSTRIES, INC., THE S & P 500 INDEX AND THE S & P INDUSTRIALS INDEX

-\$100 invested on 10/31/00 in stock or index-including reinvestment of dividends.
+\ \$100 invested on 10/31/00 in stock or index-including reinvestment of dividends.